Epicminer256/ScriptHub/README.md

-# ScriptHub
+# ScriptHub Fork

-A basic powershell tool with some powerful functions.
+For users who want to run simple scripts, to changing the background on a unlicenced Windows, ScriptHub is there for you.
+This fork allows for a more convient and enchanced experience (No major changes to the original yet, project just started)

-## What Can ScriptHub do?
+# What Can ScriptHub do?

 It can:
 - Change Backgrounds